Sahertia/EIA2-Endabgabe/README.md

-# EIA2-Endabgabe
+# EIA2
-Final exam EIA2 course
+Course Repository for EIA2